-Ensure your young netballer has regular opportunities to eat foods rich in carbohydrates, such as bread and other cereal products, fruit, starchy vegetables and calcium-rich dairy foods or soy alternatives.
-These Getting Ready Foods listed here need to be eaten at frequent intervals each day as they provide much of the fuel needed to keep kids active and happy.
+Ensure your young netballer has frequent opportunities to eat foods rich in carbohydrate such as bread and other cereal products, fruit, starchy vegetables and dairy foods or soy alternatives.
+These Getting Ready Foods (listed below) need to be eaten at frequent intervals each day to provide the fuel needed to keep kids active and happy.

 Carbohydrates keep blood sugar levels constant, aid concentration during the day and help to keep them alert at school.
-Because the body can only store a limited amount of carbohydrates, it is important to have at least one of these foods at every meal or snack to top up supplies.
-Remember to encourage healthy dental hygiene habits to minimise the risk of tooth decay.
+Because the body can only store a limited amount of carbohydrate it is important to have at least one of these foods at every meal or snack to top up supplies.

+Encourage healthy dental hygiene to minimise tooth decay when consuming sweet carbos.